 - Benefits of the grant

 A Disabled Facilities Grant is intended to make day-to-day life in your home easier.
-It covers adaptations which will provide essential facilities in your home adequate for your needs, and changes that will give you better mobility into and around your home.
-This could include:
+It covers adaptations to essential facilities in your home and make it adequate for your needs.
+These include changes that will give you better mobility into and around your home, such as:

 - Improving access to parts of your home by installing a stair lift or a downstairs bathroom.